softprim/softprim-api/api/youtubeConvertMP3/docs.md

 ---

-## Getting an API Key

-API keys are provided **against payment**.

-To request one, contact:

-📧 **request@softprim.ro**
+# Requirements and Notes
+- You must comply with YouTube Terms of Service.
+- Do not use the API for scraping or mass copyright infringement.
+- Abuse or illegal usage may result in key suspension.
+- Processing times vary depending on video length & system load.

 ---

-## Terms & Notes
-- You must comply with YouTube’s Terms of Service.
-- Do not misuse the API for scraping or mass downloading.
-- SoftPrim is not responsible for how you use the downloaded content.
+# Changelog
+### v1.0 – Initial Public Release
+- Conversion queue
+- Status tracking
+- Full download URL responses
-- Abuse may lead to API key suspension.
+- Secure API Key authentication
+- Worker‑based asynchronous pipeline

 ---

-## Changelog

-### v1.0 – Initial Release
-- MP3 extraction
-- API key authentication
-- YouTube link validation
-- Caching support
-- Clean internal logging for server errors

----

-© SoftPrim – All rights reserved.
+© SoftPrim – All Rights Reserved.